 Our Company also has a long-standing commitment to support the various activities held by the Malta Community Chest Fund Foundation under the patronage of the President of Malta.

-Outlook for 2023
+Outlook for 2024

-The company is in a much better situation following the impact in FY2020 and FY2021 due to COVID-19 pandemic, in fact in FY2022 the company has performed ahead of FY2019 levels.
+The company is now in a much better situation following the impact of the COVID-19 pandemic in FY2020 and FY2021.
+In fact, in FY2023 the company has performed ahead of FY2019 levels.